smartcontractkit/documentation/docs/Oracle Jobs/Job Types/direct_request.md

 }
 ```

-Its called a "single word" response because aside from the requestID, the fulfill callback only receives a single word argument (the `uint256 answer`) .A direct request job using the following pipeline could be used to fulfill this request:
+This is a single-word response because aside from the `requestID`, the fulfill callback receives only a single-word argument in the `uint256 answer`.
+You can fulfill this request with a direct request job using the following pipeline:

 ```dot
 // First, we parse the request log and the CBOR payload inside of it